ianmiell/shutit/index.md

  - Shell-based (minimal learning curve)
  - [Pattern-based](https://github.com/ianmiell/shutit-templates) extensible framework
+ - Use your python skills to make it work the way you want
  - Available patterns include:
    - bash builds
    - Docker builds
    - Vagrant builds
+   - Vagrant multinode builds
  - Modular
    - [Build an OS from scratch step by step](https://zwischenzugs.wordpress.com/2015/01/12/make-your-own-bespoke-docker-image/)
  - Outputs include a series of shell commands you can port to other CM tools